 - a.
-Make sure MCISD dress code is followed at all times. - b.
+Make sure the MCISD dress code is always followed. - b.
 Unacceptable language is not tolerated at any time. - c.
 Do not speak about confidential items in front of other parents/staff. - d.
-When bus is in motion only talk with the driver about business matters. - e.
+When the bus is in motion only talk with the driver about business matters. - e.
 No horseplay or practical jokes on the bus ever. - f.
 Communication with parents/teachers/or any other staff should always be done in a professional manner. - g.
-Be aware that how you act and interact always reflects back on the ISD. - h.
-Report any out of the ordinary incidents to the Transportation Director.
+Be aware that how you act and interact always reflects on the ISD. - h.
+Report any out-of-the-ordinary incidents to the Transportation Supervisor.